stefanosAgelastos/localSessionAuthwithJest/client/README.md

 <InfoPaper>

 ## About the project
 This project is about the front end part of a simple Sign Up - Sign Ip application based on sesions.
 It retrieves information about the user's session by setting a cookie on the user's browser.
-Routes that are marked as protected require authentication.
-Authentication success and failure are communicated to the user with custom alerts.
+You can find the back end code [here](https://github.com/stefanosAgelastos/localSessionAuthwithJest/tree/master/server).

 </InfoPaper>